Product Marketing Manager Salary

 Common Career Paths for Product Marketing Manager

 Though it's uncommon, some Product Marketing Managers move into roles as Marketing VPs, where pay is an average $149K per year.
-More often than not, a Marketing Director role is the next step for Product Marketing Managers moving up in the field.
-Pay for Marketing Directors is usually $80K.
-Many Product Marketing Managers choose to take on a Senior Product Manager role instead, where salaries are typically $124K.
+Given that the median pay is $80K, it may be surprising to find that a Marketing Director is the most common role for Product Marketing Managers to subsequently assume on their way up the ladder.
+Transitioning into a Senior Product Manager role — which pays $124K — is also typical for Product Marketing Managers, though less common by comparison.

 Product Marketing Manager Job Listings